singularian/mdencode/README.md

 This is a golang command line file signature generator with a modular floor.
 This program can generate a file signature at the file or block level and format and write the output in different formats.
 It can write to an sqlite db.
+The mdencode sqlite db files contain a table schema and can be exported into multiple formats.

 # Output Formats